Robert Markus

 — Alison Broverman, National Post

-— Karen Fricker on Chicago, Toronto Star
+— Karen Fricker on Rent, Toronto Star

 The kinetic Robert Markus translates fury and obsession into a charismatic performance as the man who’s being set up for for tragedy — railroaded into being the eternal villain by the act of betrayal without which Jesus’s superstardom will not be possible.
 Markus has the kind of edge and energy, both dramatically and musically, that are the raison d’être of rock.
 In the hell scene, Judas rocks out in white satin, with an angelic back-up trio on one side and a more worldly sequined trio on the other: he’s conflicted to the end.